aryashah2k/PersonaVerse/app/client/SUPABASE_SETUP.md

 2. **Create a New Project**
    - Click the "New Project" button
-   - Enter a name for your project (e.g., "ChantriBucket")
+   - Enter a name for your project (e.g., "PersonaVerse")
    - Set a secure database password (save this somewhere safe)
    - Choose the region closest to your users
    - Click "Create new project"